Pico de Veleta: Complete hiking guide to the second highest peak in Sierra Nevada

 By putting Hoya de la Mora into your GPS, it will easily take you there, following the signs to Granada, Sierra Nevada, and continue up the steep hairpin roads, accompanied by astounding views towards Hoya de la Mora.

-From Granada, it’s about a 50-minute drive, and from Sierra Nevada, it’s only 12 minutes.
+From Granada, it’s about a 50-minute drive, and from Pradpllano, it’s only 12 minutes.

 Once you get there, you’ll find a little tourist area with a guest house and several serving facilities by a big parking lot with free parking.